 Please dress depending on the weather.
 At both zoos there will be lots of walking around so please ensure you wear comfortable and appropriate footwear which you don't mind getting a bit dirty.
 You may enter quite humid exhibits at ZSL London Zoo so you may prefer to wear layered clothing.

 Friends and family are welcome to visit the zoo on the same day that you're attending the workshop.
-However they will not be able to enter the zoo until 10am and will not be able to eat lunch with you.
-We would also ask that spectators do not follow the group around during the workshop as this could potentially distract the other participants.
+However we ask that spectators do not follow the group around during the workshop as this could potentially distract the other participants.

 You can purchase an open-ended voucher or book directly onto a date.

 If you book directly onto a date, then you will be emailed your confirmation and ticket shortly after your purchase.

 If you purchase an open-ended voucher, this will sent out to the specified delivery address within 1 - 2 working days.